showkoth/SpamDetector/Part 5: Final Update.md

 - Average email length: 989.36 characters
 - Max email length: 4247 characters
 - Min email length: 1 characters

+## Test Dataset Description

+The test set was separated to introduce distribution shifts that test generalization.

+- Temporal Separation: We selected emails from different time periods than those in the training set.
+This introduces natural concept drift, as spam tactics evolved even within the dataset's timeframe.
+- Sender Diversity: The test set contains emails from a different distribution of senders than the training set, particularly for legitimate emails.
+- Topic Variation: We ensured the test set contained subject matters and discussion topics that were less represented in the training data.
+- Length Distribution:
+  Average length in training set: 952.4 characters Average length in test set: 1,043.8 characters
+  The test set intentionally includes more lengthy emails, challenging the model to maintain accuracy with longer contexts.

 # Data Preprocessing